 Adding Specific Department and Employee Options

-Helping your business to have a more professional appearance is another great reason to use an 800 number.
+Helping your business to have a more polished appearance is another great reason to use an 800 number.

 You can give clients the option to choose from a number of departments or employees within your business.
 Here’s an example.